gofynd/fdk-client-golang/documentation/APPLICATION.md

-Use this API to get Get All Valid Payment Options for making payment
+Use this API to get all valid payment options for doing a payment.

 *Success Response:*

-Success
+Success.
+Returns all available options for payment.
+Check the example shown below or refer `PaymentModeRouteResponse` for more details.

 Schema: `PaymentModeRouteResponse`